CPI Inflation Calculator – Consumer Price Index

 We can easily track the altering trend in the inflation rate between 1913 and 2018 on the graph below, where the CPI is represented on a logarithmic scale.
 In this way, the slope of the curve indicates the speed of change in the CPI.

 Since the 1940s, the CPI has risen continually; however, its annual percent changes in the last 30 years have been much smaller than those of the 1970s and early 1980s.

 How to use the CPI inflation calculator

 You can use this calculator to compute the yearly inflation rate, but you can also estimate the cumulative inflation rate for any arbitrary interval from 1913 to today.
-Besides, you can learn the average yearly inflation rate (by applying the cid="188">Compound Annual Growth Rate formula) in the chosen range.
+Besides, you can learn the average yearly inflation rate (by applying the compound annual growth rate formula – see CAGR calculator) in the chosen range.

-The first step is to fix the interval by setting two dates: the reference year, that represent the year from the computation is applied, and the target year, that is the last year taken into account.
+The first step is to fix the interval by setting two dates: the reference year, which represents the year from the computation is applied, and the target year, which is the last year taken into account.

-For example, if you are curious about what was the cumulative CPI inflation rate during a hundred years between 1918 and 2018, you need to set the years accordingly:
+For example, if you are curious about what was the cumulative CPI inflation rate for the hundred years between 1918 and 2018, you need to set the years accordingly:

 Reference year = 1918

 Then you receive the results immediately based on the BLS CPI data also shown on the platform.